top of page

 • Manoeuvrable with very responsive handling.

-• software under the seats-soft bags only.
+• Stowage under the seats - soft bags only.

 Cons: Robinson R22